-He looked again and saw the name of Peter Again he looked and behold there were the names all four of these ways should be binding upon us, of James, Andrew, and Mathew inscribed as with and we should not be censured for advocating it. letters of gold.
+He looked again and saw the name of Peter engraved upon one of the foundation stones.
+Again he looked and behold there were the names of James, Andrew, and Mathew inscribed as with letters of gold.
 Once more he gazed.
-Lo, there Let us notice, - was his own name engraved upon the wall.
-He saw it. and was satisfied.
+Lo, there was his own name engraved upon the wall.
+He saw it, and was satisfied.